nextcord-ext/events/README.rst

 Installation
 ------------

-This extension is currently not in PyPI.
+This extension is currently in PyPI.

 .. code-block:: sh

-    $ python3 -m pip install -U git+https://github.com/vincentrps/nextcord-ext-events
+    $ python3 -m pip install nextcord-ext-events

 Usage